 In most cases, oral medication is used to treat the condition.

 These could be in liquid or pill form.
-Since osteoarthritis (OA) has no cure yet, these medicines are mostly pain killers to numb the pain, reduce inflammation and so on.
+Since osteoarthritis (OA) has no cure yet, these medicines are mostly pain killers of varying brands to numb the pain, reduce inflammation, and so on.

 The alternative to oral medication would be an injection, as mentioned earlier.